billie66/TLCL/book/chap21.md

 <td valign="top">s/regexp/replacement/ </td>
 <td valign="top">Substitute the contents of replacement wherever
-regexp is found. replacement may include the special character &amp;, which is equivalent to the text matched by regexp.
+regexp is found. replacement may include the special character &, which is equivalent to the text matched by regexp.
 In addition, replacement may include the sequences \1 through \9, which are the contents of the corresponding subexpressions